coalescecreate/refilt/README.md

 Fixed an issue regarding reloading of category products.
 Not all products were reloaded.

 **Version 0.2.4 - Branch beforeAPI**
 Fixed problems with urls not assigning root correctly.
 Fixed sort of currencies that are prefixed with something other than a number.
 Fixed fallback for filters when sort was first selected.
-Also added ysFilter-init as a class on the filter.
+Also added refilt-init as a class on the filter.

 **Version 0.2.3**
 Paging problems.
 Hash didn't have parseInt.
 Special use case for images where the image was connected to a variant despite there being no variants.